-Data upgrade from AX 2012 to Dynamics 365 for Finance and Operations in a development environment
+Upgrade from AX 2012 - Data upgrade in a development environment

 This is an exciting moment in the upgrade project.
 The output of this task provides the first upgraded dataset from Microsoft Dynamics AX 2012 in Microsoft Dynamics 365 for Finance and Operations.